 - -gingerol, better known as the sharpness of ginger, upon drying converted into -shoagol, twice as sharp as gingerol

 - linalyl acetate, responsible for a pleasant citrus, bergamot and lavender scent,

-- sabineen, responsible for the woody, camphor-like taste of, among other things, black pepper and nutmeg
+- Sabinene, responsible for the woody, camphor-like flavor of black pepper and nutmeg, among others

 - β-myrcene, spicy aroma, with notes of fruits (mango, grape, peach) and mint,